gabrielfs7/gabrielfelipesoares/_posts/2019-09-11-software-design-architecuture.md

 ## Stage 1: Conceptual Design

-This part is closer to the software behaviour and funcional validation.
+This part is closer to the software behavior and functional validation.

 - **Concept validation**: Collect and validate customer requirements.
 - **Conceptual mockups**: Create mockups to help you visualize your problems in the earlier stage.
 - **Validate mockups**: Show, validate and adapt your mockups with the customers.
-- **Create the CRC cards**: Class Responsibility Colaborator cards will help you identify classes and components in your system and how they interact each other.
+- **Create the CRC cards**: Class Responsibility Collaborator cards will help you identify classes and components in your system and how they interact each other.
-- **Reveal "hidden" questions**: Durnig the previous steps, many questions might come to you.
+- **Reveal "hidden" questions**: During the previous steps, many questions might come to you.
 Bring them to the customer, before moving forward.

-### What is CRC (Class Responsibility Colaborator)?
+### What is CRC (Class Responsibility Collaborator)?

 This technique helps you see the relations between classes or components.

 - **Class or Component**: The class or components that interact with other class or components.
 - **Responsibilities**: The responsibilities of this component.
-- **Colaborators**: Components this component interacts with.
+- **Collaborators**: Components this component interacts with.

 ## Stage 2: Technical Design